Why It’s Important To Eat Right For You (And How To Go About creating a personal nutrition plan)

 Everyone is different when it comes to personal nutrition requirements

 Your optimal nutrition ratios probably aren’t the same ones that are right for me!
-So start listening to your body and putting together the right foods and amounts of each to benefit your unique self.
+So start listening to your body and put together the right foods and the right amounts of each to benefit your unique self.

 Perhaps it is tricky for you to figure out which foods are right for your personal nutrition plan.
 Writing down your responses to food should help you identify what foods are causing problems for you.
 From there, consider taking a break from these foods for a few weeks, and see how differently you feel.